 Waiting List Policies

-- Eligibility: Dallas Theological Seminary offers campus housing for accepted DTS students who are taking at least 6 credit hours per semester at the Dallas campus towards a degree plan or are active Ph.D. students.
+- Eligibility: Dallas Theological Seminary offers campus housing for accepted DTS students who attend the Dallas campus and who are taking at least 12 credit hours toward a degree per leasing term.

-- Marital Status Eligibility: Swiss Tower Apartments are for married couples, with or without children, and single students with children.
+- Marital Status Eligibility: Swiss Tower Apartments are for married couples, with or without children, and single students with one or more children.
 The Washington Hall apartment complex is for single students without children.
-Students may be placed only on the waiting list appropriate for their status at the time of application (i.e., “appropriate waiting list”) except in the following condition: if a single student is “100% certain” that he/she will be married prior to or within 30 days of moving into campus housing, they may be placed on the married apartment waiting list.
-Failure to marry within the given limit will result in the name being moved to the waiting list for single students or the student vacating if he/she has moved into married housing.
+Students may be placed only on the waiting list appropriate for their status at the time of application (i.e., “appropriate placement list”) except in the following condition: if an unmarried student is “100% certain” that he/she will be married prior to move in or within 30 days after move in they may be placed on the married apartment waiting list.
+However, failure to marry by the arranged date will result in the student’s name being moved to the waiting list for single students or the student vacating Swiss Tower if he/she has moved into married housing.

-- Waiting List Ranking: Available apartments are offered in order of the appropriate waiting list on a first-come, first-served basis.
-An applicant’s placement on the appropriate waiting list is solely based on when their application is received in the Leasing and Reloation office excepting that, if an apartment becomes available after the beginning of a semester, the apartment will be offered to the first applicant who communicates their ability to accept the apartment at that time (i.e., if an apartment becomes vacant the second week of Fall/Spring classes and someone had turned in an application the week before and stated that they were still looking for a place to live, that person would be contacted first).
+- Waiting List Ranking: Available apartments are offered in order of the appropriate waiting list on a firstcome, first-served basis.
+An applicant’s placement on the appropriate waiting list is solely based on when their application is received in the Housing and Relocation Office excepting that, if an apartment becomes available after the beginning of a semester.
+In this case, the apartment will be offered to the first applicant who communicates their ability to accept the apartment at that time (i.e., if an apartment becomes vacant the second week of Fall/Spring classes and someone has turned in an application the week before and stated that they were still looking for a place to live, that person would be contacted first).

 - Acceptance Status: Applicants must be fully accepted to DTS in order to be placed on any waiting list.
 International students who still need to prove their finances are not considered to be fully accepted students and will not be placed on the appropriate waiting list until they have been cleared by the International Students Department.

-- Lease Term Requirements: All Swiss Tower leases are for a one-year period with the exception of the first lease which may vary in length depending on move-in date.
+- Lease Term Requirements: All Swiss Tower leases are for a one-year period with the exception of the first lease, which may vary in length depending on move in date.
 All subsequent leases begin the 1st day of June and end on the last day of May.
-Students who plan to move out less than the term of the lease (due to graduation, marriage, etc.) may only eligible if the leasee understands that he or she will continue to be responsible for the cost of the entire lease unless a replacement resident becomes available or if the student becomes no longer eligible to live in the apartments.
-For example, students graduating in December or Winter Intersession may not move in during the Summer/Fall prior; students graduating in May or Summer may not move in during the Winter/Spring prior.
+Students who plan to move out before the end of the leasing term, except for graduating students are responsible for paying the monthly rent until the end of the lease term.
+Graduates will not be responsible for rent payment after the date of the Commencement Ceremony provided the graduating student submitted the required, Notice of Intent to Vacate form at least 45 days before his or her desired departure date.
+Students graduating in December or Winter Intercession may not move in during the Summer/Fall prior; students graduating in May or summer may not move in during the Winter/Spring prior.
+Graduates will not be responsible for rent payment after the date of the Commencement Ceremony provided the graduating student submitted the required, Notice of Intent to Vacate form at least 45 days before his or her desired departure date.
 The only exception to this rule would occur if there happened to be an empty apartment with no completely eligible applicant.

-- Seminary Account Financial Responsibility: In order to receive an apartment, all Seminary accounts must be current, and students must not be on any form of probation or in any form of disciplinary process through the office of the Dean of Students.
+- Seminary Account Financial Responsibility: In order to receive an apartment, all Seminary accounts must be current, and students must not be on any form of probation or in any form of disciplinary process through the Dean of Student’s office.

-- International Priority Eligibility: International students who reside in a country outside of the U.S. (excluding Canada and Mexico) and have not resided in the U.S. within the last five years, and who will arrive in the U.S. no more than 30 days prior to the beginning of their first semester (Winter, Spring, Summer, or Fall) at DTS will receive priority status as applicants on the appropriate waiting list for vacant apartments.
+- International Priority Eligibility: International Students who will arrive from outside the US will receive priority on the Placement List if the following conditions are true of the applicant: The student arrives in the US no more than 30 days before his or her first class meeting.
+He or she did not live in the US during the previous 5 years.
+The applicant is not returning to DTS for a second degree.
+The Applicant physically holds his or her visa and visas for any family members accompanying them to the US by the following deadlines: May 15 For Summer/Fall semesters and November 1 for the winter/spring sessions.
+If an International student lives off campus during his or her first semester, this priority does not apply.
+Exceptions to these conditions are not possible for any reason.
 This priority status will only be granted to international students who fit the above criteria and who are beginning his/her first DTS degree.
 International students who have already received one degree from DTS and who are returning for additional degrees or who are returning from a Leave of Absence will not receive this priority status.
-International students living in the U.S., Canada, or Mexico are not given priority status and will be placed on the appropriate waiting list according to the date the application is received in the Leasing and Relocation Office.
-If Leasing and Relocation is unable to accommodate an international student with an apartment and, if the student comes to the U.S. and finds housing off-campus, the student is no longer classified as a priority and will be placed on the appropriate waiting list according to the date that their application was received in the Leasing and Relocation office.
+International students living in the U.S. are not given priority status and will be placed on the appropriate waiting list according to the date the application is received in the Housing and Relocation Office.
+If Housing is unable to accommodate an international student with an apartment and, if the student comes to the U.S. and finds housing off-campus, the student is no longer classified as a priority and will be placed on the appropriate waiting list according to the date that their application was received in the Housing and Relocation Office.

-- Visa Requirements: International students must have their visas or received notification that they have been approved to receive a visa in order to be assigned an apartment.
-Leasing and Relocation is unable to hold apartments for international students without visas.
-As apartments will be booked quickly, in order to be considered for an apartment assignment all international students need to communicate their visa status to the Leasing and Relocation Office by December 1st (for Winter/Spring entry) or May 15th (for Summer/Fall entry).
-An international student who has not received their visa by these dates will need to look for off-campus housing as all vacant apartments will likely be assigned immediately after these dates.
+- VISA Requirements: International students must have their visas or received notification that they have been approved to receive a visa in order to be assigned an apartment.
+Housing and Relocation Services is unable to hold apartments for international students without visas.
+As apartments will be booked quickly, in order to be considered for an apartment assignment all international students need to communicate their visa status to the Housing and Relocation Office by November 1st (for Winter/Spring entry) or May 15th (for Summer/Fall entry).
+An international student who has not received their visa by these dates may need to look for off-campus housing as all vacant apartments may likely be assigned immediately after these dates.

 Current On-Campus Resident Priority